 Bid documents must include itemized bid and fee schedule, contractor’s license and insurance certificates.

-Sealed Bids will be received until 12:00 PM on November 12, 2020, in the Office of the City Administrative Assistant, 9615 Old Hwy 43, Creola Alabama at which time they will be publicly opened and read at the City Council meeting at 6:00 PM on November 12, 2020.
+Sealed Bids will be received until 12:00 PM on December 10, 2020, in the Office of the City Administrative Assistant, 9615 Old Hwy 43, Creola Alabama at which time they will be publicly opened, read, and awarded at the City Council meeting at 6:00 PM on December 10, 2020.
 All bidders are invited to attend.
 Bids received after the deadline will not be accepted.

 PUBLIC INTEREST REQUIRING IT, AND PURSUANT TO THE PROVISIONS OF TITLE 11/43-50, OF THE CODE OF ALABAMA 1975,